atmargi12/double_descent/_posts/2023-11-08-double_descent.md

 ### Computing Resources and Software

 We have implemented this project using CUDA and the free version of Google Colab, with additional computing units for more costly experiments.
 To train and test these models, we use various machine learning packages in Python, namely Scikit-learn, PyTorch and Tensorflow.
-Additional software commonly used for machine learning projects, such as numpy and matplotlib, was also utilized.
+Additional software commonly used for machine learning projects, such as numpy, tensorboard matplotlib, was also utilized.

+All plots have been produced by us, unless otherwise specified.
+Note that all tensorboard plots have $0.25$ smoothing applied, except for the Soft-Voting Ensemble, which has $0.6$ smoothing applied (though this won't make much of a difference as will soon be seen).
+The non-smoothed plot can be seen traced in light-blue in all provided plots.

 ### Data